libing-shen/Least-mutated-sequence/README.md

 -------------
 1. Background

-MutationSiteFinder v.1.0 and MutationSiteCounter v.1.0 are two corresponding programs of my manuscript titled "A Method for Calculating the Least Mutated Sequence in DNA Alignment Based on Point Mutation Sites".
+MutationSiteFinder v.1.0 and MutationSiteCounter v.1.0 are two corresponding programs of my manuscript entitled "A Method for Calculating the Least Mutated Sequence in DNA Alignment Based on Point Mutation Sites" (https://doi.org/10.1101/2023.11.14.567125).

 They are Perl programs which are designed to calculate the least mutated sequence in a DNA Alignment file.